 If a shutdown occurred during engine oil system flush mode or test mode, you may allow the engine coolant and rocker arm cover coolant pumps to remain on with the engine coolant flow and rocker arm cover coolant flow control valves fully open and the engine coolant heater controlling engine coolant out temperature to 52 °C and rocker arm cover heat exchanger controlling rocker arm cover coolant out temperature to 20 °C.

 In the event of a shutdown lasting more than 30 min, it is permissible to turn off the engine coolant heater, the engine coolant pump and the rocker arm cover coolant pump in order to conserve power and place the test stand in a non-operative mode.
+The test laboratory may elect to turn off the load cell heater, as well.

+11.3.4.2 If desired, a diagnostic oil level may be taken following an engine shutdown.
+Oil levels should be taken after the engine has been off for 10 minutes.

-The test laboratory may elect to turn off the load cell heater, as well.33the engine with stage 1 operating targets and run for at least 3 min and until reaching a coolant out temperature of at least 50°C and an oil gallery temperature of at least 50 °C. If these targets are still not achieved after 10 minutes, proceed to test. and is ramped and stabilized 45 s and respectively when starting the engine.3344Optional o procedure (see Fig. 10)
+11.3.4.3 Following any non-end-of-test shutdown, restart the engine with stage 1 operating targets and run for at least 3 min and until reaching a coolant out temperature of at least 50°C and an oil gallery temperature of at least 50 °C. If these targets are still not achieved after 10 minutes, proceed to test.
+Engine load and speed is ramped and stabilized within the first 45 s and 60 s respectively when starting the engine.

+11.3.4.4 If a test shutdowns due to cam lobe failure(s), that test cannot be resumed and is deemed non-interpretable.

+11.3.4.5 Any engines that experience lobe failure must be removed from service for full inspection of bearing and cylinder liner surfaces.
+A full rebuild with new main and rod bearings must be conducted in accordance with Assembly Manual Section 4 before an engine can be returned to service.

+11.4 Post-test procedures

+11.4.1 Optional oil level procedure— After 200 h of test operation and the final oil sample, allow the engine to run at stage 1 conditions for 10 min before shutting down.
+Let the engine rest turned off for 10 min and then measure the end-of-test oil level using the OHT IVB dipstick (see Fig. 10) inserted into the side of the oil pan.